Your annual goals are already dead

 There is more to explore

 Explore our guide to building a short and long term planning system that spans different time horizons.
-Or go deeper with goal cascading from vision to daily tasks for the full process of turning yearly visions into daily execution.
+Or see how to put weekly tactics into daily practice with daily planning methods that work.
 If you’re considering how 12 week year planning compares to OKR cycles, our guide to OKRs vs quarterly planning breaks down where each approach fits.

 Related articles in this guide